Skip to Content

 It should look like the picture below at this stage.

-Step #5: When and How to Add in Your Butter
+Step #5: Add in the Butter

 Once the meringue has stiff peaks and has cooled to room temperature, it’s time to mix in the unsalted butter.

-During this step I like to feel that bottom of my mixing bowl with my hand.
+During this step, I like to feel the bottom of my mixing bowl with my hand.
+If it feels pretty much room temperature, I add in my butter.

-If it still feels warm, I’ll wait a few more minutes before adding the butter and place some frozen veggies or berries around the base of my bowl to help it cool down.
+However, if it still feels warm, I’ll wait a few more minutes before adding the butter and place some frozen veggies or berries around the base of my bowl to help it cool down.

 When I add in the unsalted butter, I do it in small chunks.
 This gives the meringue time to incorporate the butter and helps it mix together more easily.

-As you add the butter, it’s super important that the butter is room temperature.
+As you add the butter, it’s super important that the butter is at room temperature.
 This does NOT mean soft to the touch or greasy.

 Most sticks of butter come to room temp in about 2 hours.
 Don’t let your butter doesn’t sit out much longer than that or it may become too soft.